1. BUY LESS

 4. THINK TWICE BEFORE THROWING OUT YOUR CLOTHES

-- Donate your clothes to your friends, family, neighbours, or to charity.
+Donate your clothes to your friends, family, neighbors, or to charity.

 5. BUY SECOND HAND, SWAP, & RENT CLOTHING